Buy 2 Get 1 Free Now, Click Here

 Keeping our horses happy and healthy often seems like a full time job.
 What we want to do is provide you with the shortcut to getting the job done in the most efficient manner.
 In other words, cutting through the red tape and getting to the heart of the matter.
 When considering how to best support the growth and development of a healthy hoof there are a number of factors to consider.

-There are several other elements that play a role in healthy hoof development and because of this, if the horse lacking any one of these you will have what we call a limiting factor.
+However, there are several other elements that play a role in healthy hoof development and because of this, if the horse lacking any one of these you will have what we call a limiting factor.
 Basically what that means is the effectiveness of any one of these nutrients will be limited by the availability of the others, including Biotin.
 The following will provide some insight into the function of these.

 Zinc & Copper are responsible for improving the integrity of the horn, itself.
 Horses